Docs / Scripting Events

 - Using the + button you can create a dialogue sequence which will only close after the last message has been displayed.

-- You can display any of the first 100 variables in a text box by using the variable’s identifier $00$ to $99$.
+- You can display the value of any variables in a text box by using the variable's identifier shown in the variable selector (e.g.

 Text: Display Multiple Choice